 What is our Gives Global Program?

-As part of our 10 Year Anniversary Celebration, we are kicking off a program of giving back on a global level with our teacher partners and Y&AWW tribe.
-Annually we will produce a global event where we embrace our local and international communities by offering donation-based yoga classes and other fun events like tarot readings, happy hours, and pop-up shops.
+As part of our 10 Year Anniversary Celebration, we kicked off a program of giving back on a global level with our teacher partners and Y&AWW tribe.
+Annually we produce a global event where we embrace our local and international communities by offering donation-based yoga classes and other fun events like tarot readings, happy hours, and pop-up shops.
 Proceeds will go to the local and global non-profit of our leader’s election.
 These non-profits are selected based on women and children’s advocacy.
 The events are fun, unique and seek to advance the health and well being of women and children worldwide.

-All retreats booked during our Gives Global week and additionally, starting in 2019 each of our retreats will include a donation of $50usd to an organization that we are supporting monthly.
 We are always looking for amazing causes for collaborations.
 Thank you for helping us be a part of the greater good.
 The world needs us now more than ever!

 Be the change, act locally, give globally!

 NEXT Y&AWW GIVES GLOBAL WEEK: JUNE 8-15, 2019

 We Hosted 14 events in 6 countries in 2018

 from Australia to Mexico and Argentina to Spain

 AUGUST 24 – SEPTEMBER 2, 2018 – Gives Global donated over $4,000usd